Hot Dogs (Veronica Mars)

 "Hot Dogs" is the nineteenth episode of the first season of the American mystery television series Veronica Mars.
 Written by Dayna Lynne North and directed by Nick Marck, the episode originally aired on UPN on April 19, 2005.

 The series depicts the adventures of Veronica Mars (Kristen Bell) as she deals with life as a high school student while moonlighting as a private detective.
 In this episode, a student named Mandy (Claire Titelman) hires Veronica to help find her lost dog.
-Meanwhile, the Echolls family deal's with Trina's (Alyson Hannigan) domestic abuse, and Weevil (Francis Capra) gets arrested for breaking into the Kane home.
+Meanwhile, the Echolls family deals with Trina's (Alyson Hannigan) domestic abuse, and Weevil (Francis Capra) gets arrested for breaking into the Kane home.

 Synopsis

 Veronica tutors Weevil in math.
 Weevil tells her that the word is that Duncan (Teddy Dunn) ran off because she told Duncan that he killed Lilly.
 Meanwhile, a girl, Mandy, loses her dog, Chester.
 The next day at school Logan (Jason Dohring) tells Veronica that he has no idea where Duncan went.
 Mandy talks to Veronica about her dog, and she agrees to help.
 Wallace (Percy Daggs III) tells Veronica that Weevil broke into the Kane house the previous night and was found in Lilly's (Amanda Seyfried) bedroom.
 Veronica visits Weevil who says that he broke in to steal back a ring he gave to Lilly.
 Trina talks to Aaron (Harry Hamlin) before Logan comes in and makes sarcastic comments.
 A lawyer appears and says that Lynn did not include Aaron and Trina in her will, while she gives Logan $115,000 and other assets.
 Veronica and Mandy visit the pound, but according to a classmate, Hans, the pound hasn't found the dog.
 Later Hans calls Veronica from the pound and tells her that Chester had been hit by a car on the highway the previous day.
 The next day, Veronica notices that the board near the beach is now covered with lost dog notices and deduces that dog notices with expensive rewards got their dogs back, while the others did not.
 Celeste (Lisa Thornhill) walks into Mars Investigations and she blames Veronica for her family's problems.
 Veronica tells Celeste that she'll tell her what happened with Duncan (even though she doesn't know) if the Kanes drop the charges against Weevil.